Georgia Corporation

 The Transmittal Information Form must include:

-• The name of the corporation exactly as it is provided on the Articles of Incorporation
+• Business name as it appears on the Articles of Incorporation

-• The name and address of the filing incorporator
+• Name and address of the person filing your formation paperwork

-• The email address of the registered agent
+• The name, street address, and email of your registered agent

 If you hire us to form your business, we automatically take care of providing this information and filing this form as well.